ceph/ceph/doc/releases/squid.rst

   health warning for that pool.
 The user might temporarily mute this warning using ``ceph health mute POOL_APP_NOT_ENABLED``.
 * RADOS: `get_pool_is_selfmanaged_snaps_mode` C++ API has been deprecated due to being prone to false negative results.
-It's safer replacement is `pool_is_in_selfmanaged_snaps_mode`.
+Its safer replacement is `pool_is_in_selfmanaged_snaps_mode`.
 * RADOS: For bug 62338 (https://tracker.ceph.com/issues/62338), we did not
   choose to condition the fix on a server flag in order to simplify